Skills-Based Hiring: The Ultimate Guide for 2026

 How to Get Started with Skills-Based Hiring

-Transitioning to a skills-based approach can seem daunting, but it starts with one simple change: integrating a skills assessment at the very top of your hiring funnel.
+Transitioning to a skills-based approach means integrating a skills assessment at the very top of your hiring funnel.

-Before you even look at a resume, give candidates an opportunity to demonstrate their core competencies with a short, role-specific challenge or quiz.
+Before you even look at a resume, give candidates an opportunity to demonstrate their core competencies with a short, role-specific quiz.
+This is the foundation of effective candidate screening.

-This initial screening does two things: it proves a candidate has the baseline skills, and it shows you which candidates are truly motivated.
 This is exactly what Sift is designed for.
-By placing a simple screening quiz as the first step, you transform your entire process into a skills-first model.
+By placing a simple screening quiz as the first step, you transform your entire process into a skills-first model, ensuring you only spend time with candidates who have proven they have the skills to succeed.